jrisi256/obsidian/joe_shack_home/Academic Papers/matsuedaCurrentStateDifferential1988.md

 ### Theoretical Developments and Empirical Research

 * “Perhaps the most serious criticism of differential association is that it cannot be tested empirically.”
 Perhaps… but it’s often hard to test whole-hog most sociological theories.
 What can be tested are specific hypotheses and empirical implications.
 * “Another criticism on safer ground argues differential association, as a process, cannot be observed or measured.”
-So some people have turned to [[survey]] instruments to measure a person’s learned definitions of law violation. [[Structural equation modelling]].
+So some people have turned to [[survey]] instruments to measure a person’s learned definitions of law violation. [[Structural equation modeling]].
 Covariance structure analysis.
 Simultaneous equation models -> All are getting at, I think, how we can measure unobservable, latent constructs through observable implications of that construct while controlling for random variation due to the randomness and messiness of human life.

 ### Theory Revision